Preconception Preparation

 Most clinical preconception guides recommend starting your prenatal vitamin three months before conception attempts begin.
 This number is not arbitrary.
 It comes from the biology of the cells involved.

-Egg maturation takes approximately ninety days.
-The follicle that will release the egg you conceive with begins its developmental journey three months before ovulation.
-Sperm production also runs on a roughly seventy-five to ninety day cycle.
+The follicle that will release the egg you conceive with begins developing months before ovulation, and the final maturation window runs roughly ninety days.
+Sperm production runs on a similar cycle, with formation and maturation together taking around seventy-five to ninety days.
 The nutrients you take in, the stress you carry, the sleep you get, and the toxins you avoid for the three months before conception are what shape the cells that will become your future child.

 Three months is the absolute minimum to prepare those cells well.
 It is not the ideal.
 The ideal, when life allows, is six to twelve months.
 That gives you time to chart your cycle through several full patterns, address any cycle health issues that emerge, build deeper nutrient stores, and have the partnership conversations that benefit from time rather than pressure.